OlegApanovich/laravel-bookmark-application/README.md

 2. Create app environment file **cp .env.example .env** and configure it with your environment purpose.
 3. Move **composer install**
 4. Then move **php artisan serve**

-That's all now you can browse your application by follow link http://127.0.0.1:8000
+That's all.
+Now you can browse your application by follow link http://127.0.0.1:8000

 #### Optional
 For some hosting environment you need to run additional commands to provide appropriate file permission and generate app secret key